 As we launch new products and increase our marketing efforts with respect to existing products, we will need to expand the reach of our marketing and sales networks.
 Our future success will depend largely on our ability to continue to hire, train, retain and motivate skilled direct sales representatives and third-party distributors with significant technical knowledge in various areas, such as spine and pelvic health and treatment.
 New hires require training and take time to achieve full productivity.
 If we fail to train new hires adequately, or if we experience high turnover in our sales force in the future, we cannot be certain that new hires will become as productive as may be necessary to maintain or increase our sales.
 If a direct sales representative or third-party distributor departs and is retained by one of our competitors, we may be unable to prevent them from helping competitors solicit business from our existing customers, which could further adversely affect our sales.
 The launch of new products or entrance into new markets could distract our sales representatives from existing customers and markets and redirect resources from existing to novel markets.
-Furthermore, any such change affects our ability to hire, contract with and retain members of our direct sales force and third-party distributors.
-Because of the intense competition for their services, we may be unable to recruit or retain additional qualified third-party distributors or to hire additional direct sales representatives to work with us.
+Furthermore, any such change affects our ability to hire, contract with and retain members of our direct sales representatives to work with us.
 Furthermore, we may not be able to enter into agreements with them on favorable or commercially reasonable terms, if at all.
 Failure to hire or retain qualified direct sales representatives or third-party distributors would prevent us from expanding our business and generating sales.
-If our direct sales representatives or third-party distributors would prevent us from expanding our business and generating sales.
-If our direct sales representatives or third-party distributors would prevent us from expan
+If our direct sales representatives or third-party distributors would prevent us from expanding our business could significantly decrease.